Rudko/DropboxDemo/README.md

 5-6 hours

 - Which required and optional stories have you completed?
-All required are completed.
-Didn't start working on optional ones, got stuck on scroll view.
+All required ones are completed.
+Didn't start working on optional ones, got stuck on a scroll view.
 Will complete some of the optional parts tomorrow before the class.